 - They will do well in waters in the care range of keeping a reef, from 78-83°F, pH 7.0-8.4, dKH 8-12, and salinity up to 1.024 sg.

-- A deep sand bed is recommended for the mangrove to take root, but the roots can work its way into the rockscape.
-Nutrients are typically provided by the aquarium substrate, and growth can be further enhanced by providing magnesium, iron and trace element replenishments.
+- A deep sand bed is recommended for the mangrove to take root, but the roots can work their way into the rockscape.
+Nutrients are typically provided by the aquarium substrate, and growth can be further enhanced by providing magnesium, iron, and trace element replenishments.

 - Although mangroves do take in phosphate and nitrates, proper mechanical and skimmer filtration is still needed.